electron/electron/docs/api/app.md

   * `videos` Directory for a user's videos.
   * `logs` Directory for your app's log folder.
   * `pepperFlashSystemPlugin` Full path to the system version of the Pepper Flash plugin.
+  * `crashDumps` Directory where crash dumps are stored.

 Returns `String` - A path to a special directory or file associated with `name`.
 On failure, an `Error` is thrown.